-The Office of Naval Research (ONR) Ocean Acoustics program supports research which addresses an understanding of the physics of the generation, propagation and scattering of narrowband and broadband acoustic (and elastic) waves in the temporally and spatially varying ocean environment.
-Research that uses acoustics solely as a tool to study other environmental processes should be proposed to the appropriate environmental programs (e.g., Physical Oceanography and Littoral Geosciences and Optics).
+The Ocean Acoustics program supports basic research that addresses fundamental understandings of the physics relating to underwater sound.
+Areas of interest include the generation, propagation, and scattering of narrow- and broadband acoustic (and elastic) waves in the temporally and spatially varying ocean environment.
+Research that uses acoustics solely as a tool to study other environmental processes or that addresses an applied problem should be proposed to the appropriate directed programs (e.g., Physical Oceanography, Arctic and Global Prediction, Littoral Geosciences and Optics, and Ocean Engineering and Marine Systems).
 ONR may jointly support such efforts when a better understanding of the relevant acoustical propagation and scattering mechanisms are central to the research.
-In this case, the investigator could also seek coordination of support from the appropriate environmental program officer.
+In this case, the investigator could also seek coordination of support from the other program.

-- Deep-Water Acoustics: This thrust addresses issues associated with low-frequency acoustic propagation, scattering and communication over distances from tens to thousands of kilometers in the deep ocean where the sound channel may or may not be bottom limited.
-The effects of environmental variability induced by ocean internal waves, internal tides and mesoscale processes, and by bathymetric features including seamounts and ridges, on the stability, statistics, spatial distribution and predictability of broadband acoustic signals remain an area of high interest.
-Also of interest is the coherence and depth dependence of deep-water ambient noise.
+- Deep-Water Acoustics: This thrust addresses issues associated with low-frequency acoustic propagation, scattering, and communication over distances from tens to thousands of kilometers in the deep ocean where the sound channel may or may not be bottom limited.

 In addition to the investments under these thrusts, we continue to maintain more modest investments in research related to acoustic communications, particularly focusing on understanding and exploiting channel capacity.

 Research Challenges and Opportunities